mudgalKrishna/GSOC_2026_SYMBA_TITANS/README.md

 ## License

-MIT — see `LICENSE` for details.s.
+Apache Licence 2.0— see `LICENSE` for details.s.